 Diet: Small and medium mammals such as rats, mice, opossums and armadillos, reptiles, and fish.

 Threats: Their coat is heavily trafficked and was once sold for as much as $40,000 USD.
 Now, it is illegal to trade their pelts however you can still often find them on the black markets.
 They are also affected by habitat disturbance and deforestation.
+They are increasingly becoming victims of strikes by motor vehicles as well.

 At Alturas: We currently provide refuge to Leo, a male Ocelot that was abandoned by his mother, together with his sister.
 Whilst the sister was released, Leo was not able to be released due to his behavior and inability to hunt successfully.